 Being flexible and willing to compromise may yield the best results for each party when negotiating who gets the pet after a divorce.
 For example, maybe you’ll agree to let your spouse take the dog as long as you get to pet sit when he or she is out of town.
 Alternatively, maybe you will share custody – one person gets the dog every other week.

 The solution you reach should be personalized to your unique circumstances.
 Working with a divorce attorney who is skilled at negotiating can help you reach a favorable outcome in your pet custody dispute.
-Louis P. Winner and the rest of our family lawyers are here to help you navigate your case successfully.
+Winner Law Group, LLC and the rest of our family lawyers are here to help you navigate your case successfully.

 Contact us at (502) 812-1889 to request a consultation.